The Odyssey (1968 miniseries): Fifth episode: the island of Circe and the descent to the Underworld

-Ulysses does not understand everything and leaves Tiresias to feed on the goat again, to venture deeper into the Underworld.
+Odysseus does not understand everything and leaves Tiresias to feed on the goat's blood again, to venture deeper into the Underworld.
 He sees a soul: it is that of Agamemnon who reveals to him that he was stabbed in treason together with the concubine Cassandra by his wife Clytemnestra.
-The woman was still upset by the ancient sacrifice of her daughter Iphigenia at the behest of her father, since the gods did not allow him departure for Troy, and she now had one more reason to slaughter Agamemnon: his betrayal with the Trojan prophetess.
+The woman was still upset by the ancient sacrifice of her daughter Iphigenia at the behest of her father, since the gods did not allow him to depart for Troy without this sacrifice, and she now had one more reason to slaughter Agamemnon: his betrayal of her with the Trojan prophetess.
 Agamemnon warns the hero when he returns to Ithaca: no woman is faithful to her husband and above all she will try to kill him after so many years away, and this could also happen with Penelope and Telemachus.
-Agamemnon's weeping soul goes away and Ulysses, more shocked than ever, meets another one: the spirit of the brave Achilles, who died at the hands of the god Apollo and the arrows of Paris.
-Achilles appears more lugubrious than Agamemnon and confides in Ulysses that he would rather be a slave to the most vile and cruel master in the world than be forced to rule the dead in Hades.
-The last spirit that Ulysses meets in the Underworld is the mother Anticlea.
-Ulysses asks her how she died and she, crying, communicates that she died waiting for the arrival of her son in Ithaca.
-Then Ulysses realizes the atrocity and uselessness of the war fought for so many years in Troy to take back the bride of a betrayed king, and to have wasted time in continuous journeys in the Mediterranean, without realizing that the loved ones died of despair waiting for him to Ithaca; remembering this, he weeps bitterly at the feet of the spirit.
-His mother invites him not to despair and to hurry on his return to the island because if he is still late, his father Laertes, who had long since retired to live like a filthy hermit among animals, will soon die of a broken heart, too.
+Agamemnon's weeping soul goes away and Odysseus, more shocked than ever, meets another one: the spirit of the brave Achilles, who died at the hands of the god Apollo and the arrows of Paris.
+Achilles appears more lugubrious than Agamemnon and confides in Odysseus that he would rather be a slave to the most vile and cruel master in the world than be forced to rule the dead in Hades.
+The last spirit that Odysseus meets in the Underworld is the mother Anticlea.
+Odysseus asks her how she died and she, crying, communicates that she died waiting for the arrival of her son in Ithaca.
+Then Odysseus realizes the atrocity and uselessness of the war fought for so many years in Troy to take back the bride of a betrayed king, and to have wasted time in continuous journeys in the Mediterranean, without realizing that the loved ones died of despair waiting for him in Ithaca; remembering this, he weeps bitterly at the feet of the spirit.
+His mother invites him not to despair and to hurry on his return to the island because if he arrives too late, his father Laertes, who had long since retired to live like a filthy hermit among animals, will soon die of a broken heart, too.